 I was interested in girls by that point, as well, but few of them that I could find had much enthusiasm for comics, or indeed, for me.
 So now, imagination started serving another purpose, one I couldn’t really help at first.
 I found myself beginning to imagine being with girls.

 You’ll often hear superhero stories described as “adolescent fantasies”, and believe me, for me, they were.
 I wanted to be impressive to girls, but reality wasn’t permitting that.
 However, in the world of my imagination, I could be.

 I remember my favorite fantasy, although I’m sort of embarrassed to tell it.
 I would imagine having the power to stop the rest of the world, i.e., to freeze everyone except me and the girl.
 Somehow, in my fantasies, if the rest of the world was just “stopped”, the girl would fall for me.

-A better story, of course, would be her immediate and passionate attempts to get the rest of the world turned back on so she could be continue her own fantasies about pop stars and football players.
+A better story, of course, would be her immediate and passionate attempts to get the rest of the world turned back on so she could continue her own fantasies, ones about pop stars and football players.
 Because she wasn’t having them about me.